Why Accounting Firms Struggle with Falling Profit Margins & Revenue

 Why Accounting Firms Struggle with Margins & Profitability

-When it comes to profit margins, accounting firms may be struggling because the cost of business continues to go up.
+When it comes to profit margins, CPA firms may be struggling because the cost of business continues to go up.
 Technology, staff expenses and a competitive marketplace can all have an impact on eating away profits.

 Technology: Too much or too little?